Safety-Aware Preference-Based Learning for Safety-Critical Control

-To reduce the burden on experts in controller tuning, we seek to incorporate Preference-Based Learning (PBL) into the design of complex safety-critical control systems.
-PBL has shown to be a powerful tool for converting subjective user preferences of system behavior (e.g., behavior A has a superior performance-safety trade-off than behavior B) into quantitative adjustments to design parameters.
+To reduce the burden on experts in controller tuning, we seek to incorporate Preference-Based Learning (PBL) into the design of safety-critical control systems.
+PBL has shown to be a powerful tool for converting subjective user preferences of system behavior (e.g., behavior A is preferred over behavior B) into quantitative adjustments to design parameters.
 The main advantage of online PBL is its ability to interactively infer a user's latent utility function using only subjective feedback such as pairwise preferences and ordinal labels \citep{yue2012k,shivaswamy2012online}.
 This methodology has been demonstrated in application for exoskeleton gait optimization \citep{tucker2020preference}, bipedal locomotion \citep{tucker2021preference}, spinal cord stimulation \citep{sui2018stagewise}, trajectory planning \citep{sadigh2017active,biyik2020active,jain2015learning}, search engines \citep{raman2013stable}, and recommender systems \citep{de2009preference}.
 For applications with actions that may be classified as safe or unsafe, \textit{safety-critical} PBL algorithms have been demonstrated to prevent unsafe actions from being sampled \citep{sui2015safe,sui2018stagewise,berkenkamp2016safe}.
-However, these safety-critical algorithms require approximating worse-case scenarios, and over-approximations may yield the characterization of performant and safe actions as catastrophically unsafe.
-Thus, we seek to formulate a \textit{safety-aware} approach to PBL that balances avoiding sampling unsafe actions with being overly conservative.
+However, these safety-critical algorithms require worst-case approximations which may cause performant and safe actions to be characterized as catastrophically unsafe.
+Thus, we seek to formulate a \textit{safety-aware} approach to PBL that generally avoids unsafe actions without being overly conservative.

 In this work we propose a design paradigm for synthesizing performant and robust safety-critical controllers on real systems via safety-aware online PBL (illustrated in Fig.~\ref{fig:overview}).
 The contributions of this work are threefold.
 First, we propose \newpblfull, a modified version of LineCoSpar \citep{tucker2020human} capable of high-dimensional preference-based Bayesian optimization while also accounting for safety.
 Second, we combine the robustness properties of Measurement-Robust CBFs (MR-CBFs) \citep{dean2020guaranteeing} to measurement uncertainty and Input-to-State Safe CBFs (ISSf-CBFs) \citep{kolathaya2018input} to disturbances with reduced-order multi-layer safety-critical control \citep{molnar2021model} to achieve provable safety guarantees in a parametric form amenable to \newpbl.
 Finally, we deploy these two methods together as a design paradigm for a safety-critical controller on a quadrupedal robot in simulation and on hardware in laboratory and outdoor settings.
 Additionally, this work is the first time that PBL has been used to tune a CBF-based controller, and the first time these CBF methods have been combined.